-Recommendations based on Walmart’s Marketing Mix
+Recommendations based on Walmart’s Marketing Mix or 4P

-- Brea-Solis, H., Casadesus-Masanell, R., & Grifell-Tatje, E. (2012).
+- Brea-Solís, H., Casadesus-Masanell, R., & Grifell-Tatjé, E. (2015).
 Business Model Evaluation: Quantifying Walmart’s Sources of Advantage.
-Harvard Business School.
+Strategic Entrepreneurship Journal, 9(1), 12-33.

 - Ghemawat, P., & Mark, K. A. (2006).
 The Real Wal-Mart Effect.
+Working Knowledge.
 Harvard Business School.

 - Huang, R., & Sarigollu, E. (2012).
 How brand awareness relates to market outcome, brand equity, and the marketing mix.
 Journal of Business Research, 65(1), 92-99.

 - Rahmani, K., Emamisaleh, K., & Yadegari, R. (2015).
 Quality Function Deployment and New Product Development with a focus on Marketing Mix 4P model.
 Asian Journal of Research in Marketing, 4(2), 98-108.

-- U.S. Department of Commerce (2015).
-The Retail Services Industry in the United States.
+- U.S. Department of Commerce – International Trade Administration – The Retail Services Industry in the United States.

-- Wal-Mart Stores, Inc. (2015).
-Walmart’s Official E-commerce Website.
+- Walmart Inc. – E-commerce Website.